drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 3. Irony and Sarcasm

+When analyzing sentiments expressed towards Anwar Ibrahim, it is important to consider the use of irony and sarcasm, as these devices can greatly affect the polarity of the text.
+For example, a statement like "Anwar Ibrahim is the most honest politician I've ever seen.
+NOT!" may seem positive at first, with the use of "most" and "honest," but the "NOT!" at the end suggests a negative sentiment.
+This type of language can be especially prevalent in political discourse, where individuals may use irony or sarcasm to express negative opinions about a political figure without stating it directly.

 - Potential Risks and Limitations:
   1. `Technical risks:` The data collected from Google reviews may not be accurate, complete, or up-to-date.
 Also, the analysis of such data requires expertise in data analytics and statistical techniques.
 There may be issues with data privacy, such as sensitive customer information being exposed.
 Moreover, sometimes words cannot fully predict the actual sentiment of a person towards said cafe.
 For example, a person may make some complaints about what they do not like about the cafe, however they still rate it highly in the rating section.
   2. `Financial risks:` The cost of collecting, processing, and storing data may be higher than anticipated.
 There may also be unexpected expenses, such as the need for additional hardware or software.
 For the time being, only free softwares or tools will be used in this project.
 There are several options to scrap data easily using paid software but we will not go for that route, as for now.